MikeR94/CI-Project-Portfolio-3/README.md

   * ### Submit Feedback

       * A feature for the user to submit any type of feedback they wish to.
-      * All feedback gets stored in the google sheets database and can be viewed by myself.
+      * All feedback gets stored in the [Google Sheets](https://www.google.co.uk/sheets/about/) database and can be viewed by myself.
       * A small thank you message is displayed to the user upon submitting their feedback and they will then be returned to the main menu.<br /><br />

 <details><summary><b>Submit Feedback Image</b></summary>